-YARA Köping S3 will install the YARA catalyst system, consisting of an additional base metal catalyst that is positioned below the standard precious metal gauze pack in the ammonia burner.
-Operation with a full batch of catalyst installed is expected to start at the end of April/beginning of May 2010.
+YARA Köping S2 will install the YARA catalyst system, consisting of an additional base metal catalyst that is positioned below the standard precious metal gauze packs in the ammonia burners.
+Operation with the secondary catalyst installed is expected to start at the beginning of October 2010.
 The exact date is yet to be confirmed.

 A secondary catalyst will reduce N_2O levels in the gas mix resulting from the primary ammonia oxidation reaction.
 A wide range of metals (e.g. Cu, Fe, Mn, Co and Ni) have shown to be of varied effectiveness in N_2O abatement catalysts.
-The YARA abatement catalyst is made of cylindrical pellets containing cobalt as an active ingredient.
-The abatement efficiency has been shown to be more than 90% in the following reaction:
+The YARA abatement catalyst contains cobalt as an active ingredient.
+The abatement efficiency is expected to be around 90% in the following reaction: